 Brownfield investment Acquiring or upgrading an existing facility Tata Steel’s acquisition of Corus

-Cross-border merger / acquisition Buying or merging with a foreign firm Walmart-Flipkart
+Cross-border M&A Buying or merging with a foreign firm Walmart-Flipkart

-Joint venture (with majority equity) Partnership with a local firm; foreign partner > 10 % Maruti Suzuki (Suzuki + Govt. of India originally)
+Joint venture with majority equity Partnership with a local firm; foreign partner > 10 % Maruti Suzuki

 Reinvested earnings Foreign affiliate’s profits ploughed back Many MNC subsidiaries in India

-A separate distinction is drawn between horizontal, vertical and conglomerate FDI.
-Horizontal FDI replicates the home-country activity in another country (Toyota making cars in the US).
-Vertical FDI moves a stage of the value chain abroad — backward (to secure inputs) or forward (to secure distribution).
-Conglomerate FDI is unrelated to the firm’s existing business.
+A separate distinction: horizontal FDI replicates home-country activity abroad (Toyota making cars in the US); vertical FDI moves a stage of the value chain abroad (backward to secure inputs, forward to secure distribution); conglomerate FDI is unrelated to existing business.

-The Government of India routes FDI proposals through two channels (dpiit2024?):
+The Government of India routes FDI proposals through two channels:

-• Automatic route.
-No prior government approval required; the investor only files post-investment intimation with RBI.
+• Automatic route — no prior government approval; investor files post-investment intimation with RBI.
 Most sectors fall here, with sectoral caps.

-• Government route.
-Prior approval is required from the relevant administrative ministry.
-Sensitive sectors such as defence (above 74 per cent), broadcasting content services, print media, and any investment from a country sharing a land border with India come under this route.
+• Government route — prior approval from the relevant administrative ministry.
+Sensitive sectors: defence (above 74 %), broadcasting content, print media, any investment from a country sharing a land border with India (Press Note 3 of 2020).

 Why do firms invest abroad rather than simply export or license?
-Five theoretical strands provide the answer.
+Five strands of theory answer:

-Stephen Hymer argued that a firm investing abroad must possess firm-specific advantages — superior technology, brand, marketing skill, scale economies — strong enough to overcome the liability of foreignness (hymer1976?).
+Stephen Hymer (PhD thesis 1960, published 1976) argued that a firm investing abroad must possess firm-specific advantages — superior technology, brand, marketing skill, scale economies — strong enough to overcome the liability of foreignness.

-Already encountered in the trade-theories topic: as a product matures, production migrates from the innovator country to lower-cost economies; FDI is the vehicle (vernon1966?).
+Already discussed in trade theories.
+As a product matures, production migrates from the innovator country to lower-cost economies; FDI is the vehicle.

-When markets for an intermediate good or knowledge fail, the firm internalises the transaction by setting up a wholly-owned subsidiary.
-FDI is therefore a response to market failure in licensing or arm’s-length trade (buckley1976?).
+Peter Buckley and Mark Casson (The Future of the Multinational Enterprise, 1976) — when markets for an intermediate good or knowledge fail, the firm internalises the transaction by setting up a wholly-owned subsidiary.
+FDI is a response to market failure in licensing or arm’s-length trade.

-Robert Aliber linked FDI to currency strength: firms based in strong-currency countries can borrow more cheaply on world markets and therefore invest abroad more competitively than host-country firms can (aliber1970?).
+Robert Aliber linked FDI to currency strength: firms based in strong-currency countries can borrow more cheaply on world markets and therefore invest abroad more competitively than host-country firms.

-John Dunning’s eclectic or OLI paradigm synthesises the earlier theories.
-A firm undertakes FDI when all three OLI advantages are present (dunning1988?):
+John Dunning’s eclectic / OLI paradigm synthesises earlier theories.
+A firm undertakes FDI when all three OLI advantages are present:

 TipDunning’s OLI Paradigm